bobbylcraig/bobbylcraig.github.io/_posts/2017-10-11-a-case-for-bigger-pockets.md

   <figcaption>A typical lost-item post in the Denison Student Body group.</figcaption>
 </figure>

 If you're a Denisonian, you've probably seen something similar once or twice.
 It's likely you glanced at the post, scoffed at the author's inferiority, and went on your merry way to scroll endlessly through an old News Feed.
 Losing something is a laughable mistake…until it happens to you.
-Luckily, One Twenty Seven has compiled a list of all the lost/found posts in Denison's Student Body Facebook group, and we've found that it's not nearly as "random" as some might lead you to believe[^1].
+Luckily, One Twenty Seven has compiled a list of all the lost/found posts in the [Denison University Student Body](https://www.facebook.com/groups/383883561772259/) Facebook group (December 7, 2014 through October 9, 2017—nothing newer is reflected in the charts below), and we've found that it's not nearly as "random" as some might lead you to believe.

 First, it's important to note that students post a lot in the student body group.
 In fact, in the less than three years that it has existed, the group has garnered an impressive 2600+ posts…that's roughly 900 posts a year or almost three posts a day.
 The topics range a great deal (see Figure 2 below).
 Some students post about events on campus, others ask to be swiped into the dining halls, some post stories promoting this very blog, and then there are those students who, usually begrudgingly, admit that they have lost something.
 Those posts account for about 10.37% of all posts.
 In less than three years, that's almost 300 items lost, and those are just the items that students admit to losing on Facebook.